pit-ray/win-vind/cheat_sheet/options/index.md

 ## Dedicate To One Window
 **ID: dedicate_to_window**
-If it enables, you can select one window with **Enable Targeting** function.
+If it enables, you can select one window with <a href="https://pit-ray.github.io/win-vind/cheat_sheet/others/#enable-targeting">Enable Targeting</a> function.
 In this case, it makes the mode automatically switch to **Editor Normal Mode** on the targeting window.
 When the foreground window change to another, it makes the mode switch to **GUI Insert Mode**.
-The targeting becomes disable with **Disable Targeting** function.
+The targeting becomes disable with <a href="https://pit-ray.github.io/win-vind/cheat_sheet/others/#disable-targeting">Disable Targeting</a> function.
 In other words, this feature transforms some normal editors compared with **Vim** to **fake Vim**.
 The computing cost is so small.

 <img src="https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/imgs/dedicate-demo.gif?raw=true" >